Abd-El-Rahman-Sabry/asic-routing-simulator/README.md

 ### Example of a Custom Grid Class

-Here is an example of how you might implement a custom `OrthogonalGrid` class, where movement is restricted to horizontal and vertical directions:
+Here is an example of how you might implement a custom `OrthogonalGrid` class, where movement is restricted to horizontal and vertical directions (Manhattan directions):

 ```python
 from drawable import Drawable